Breaking the Cycle: Overcoming OCD Compulsions

 Having a thought does not make it real or you a bad person, we all have them.
 It does not mean that you will harm a child or do something inappropriate.

-I have come such a long way with these intrusive thoughts, I have gone from feeling like I can’t bath my son, to pushing myself to and ignore the thoughts, to now not even having the thoughts at all.
+I have come such a long way with these intrusive thoughts, I have gone from feeling like I can’t bath my son, to pushing myself to and letting the thoughts be, to now not even having the thoughts at all.
 Bath time has actually become a fun time, splashing about and laughing.

 STAY STRONG xxx